jpretori/SoaringCoach/CONTRIBUTING.md

-:airplane: First off, thanks for taking the time to contribute!
+:smile: First off, thanks for taking the time to contribute!
+I'm glad to see you here. :airplane:

-:airplane: I'll try to keep this as simple and logical as possible.
+:smile: I'll try to keep this as simple and logical as possible. :airplane:

 # Report a problem
 If you just want to report a bug or suggest a feature, please submit an issue: https://github.com/jpretori/SoaringCoach/issues/new.